jariperttunen/VC_Conversion/CVS2GIT/README.md

 ## Converting CVS repository to Git repository

 The example is for *lignum-core* CVS projects.
 Adjust workflow for each specific case.
 See also detailed original [instructions](https://osric.com/chris/accidental-developer/2018/03/converting-cvs-to-git-repository/).
-The `cvs2svn` includes the required `cvs2git`.
-Naturally `cvs` is also needed.
-Both are available from MacPorts.
+MacPorts has required software:

++ cvs
++ cvs2svn, includes the required cvs2git.

 ### Step by step commands to convert CVS repository to Git.
 First, create two directories, one for CVS and one for the Git.